Origin and History

 At the beginning of August 1758, the battalion formed part of the French force defending Cherbourg during the second British expedition against the French Coasts.

-In 1755, the 2nd battalion (13 coys) embarked for Canada on the Illustre and Léopard.
+On May 3, 1755, the 2nd battalion (13 coys) embarked for Canada on the Illustre and Léopard.
 It arrived at Québec late in June and was soon dispatched to Fort Frontenac (present-day Kingston) along with the second battalion of Béarn Infanterie.
+The battalion took up its winter-quarters in the lower part of the Island of Montréal.

-By July 20 1757, a French force totaling 8,000 men (including the 2nd Battalion) had assembled at Carillon.
+By July 20, 1757, a French force totalling 8,000 men (including the 2nd Battalion) had assembled at Carillon.
 On August 1, this force left Carillon with Montcalm and advanced upon Fort William Henry.
-The battalion then took part in the siege of Fort William Henry which lasted from August 5 to 9.
-After the capture and destruction of the fort, the French force reembarked on August 16.
+The battalion then took part in the Siege of Fort William Henry which lasted from August 5 to 9.
+After the capture and destruction of the fort, the French force re-embarked on August 16.
 On September 4, the battalion left Carillon and arrived at Saint-Jean on September 7.
 It was then assigned to the works on the portage road at Chambly.
 On October 12, a piquet of the battalion was sent to Carillon to garrison the place during winter.
 On October 29, the rest of the battalion took its winter-quarters on the Chambly River.

 In mid June 1758, the 2nd battalion left its quarters and moved towards Carillon.
-On June 30, the battalion was part of Bourlamaque's detachment who took position at the head of the portage at the outlet of Lake Saint-Sacrement (present-day Lake George).
+On June 30, the battalion was part of Bourlamaque's detachment which took position at the head of the portage at the outlet of Lake Saint-Sacrement (present-day Lake George).
 On July 6, it followed the main French force to the left bank of the fall before retreating to Carillon.
 On July 7, it worked at the entrenchment in front of the fort.
-On July 8, the battalion took part in the victorious Battle of Carillon where it was deployed on the right wing under Lévis.
+On July 8, the battalion took part in the victorious Battle of Carillon where it was deployed on the right wing under the Chevalier de Lévis.
 Between November 1 and 5, the entire French army quit Carillon to move to its winter-quarters, leaving detachments from various battalions to guard the fort.
+The battalion took up its winter-quarters at Contrecoeur, Laprairie, Fort Chambly and along the Richelieu River.

 The Continental and Canadian uniforms seem to be identical.